Skip to main content

 Bake Topological Holes to Alpha Map option

-1. Scroll to the bottom, set the Remeshing Method to shrinkwrap, and the Resolution to 5.
+1. Scroll to the top of the Remesher section, set the Resolution to 6.

 Shrinkwrap option